Texada Island: Parks and tourism

-Texada Island is a mildly popular off-the-beaten-track tourist destination, mainly during the summer and fall.
+Texada Island is a mildly popular tourist destination, mainly during the summer and fall.
 It is known for fishing, hunting, birdwatching, waterfront camping, and kayaking.
 It also has superb hiking and swimming in certain locations.
 The water around the island can get as warm as 20 degrees in the summer, making it popular for water sports.

 Several regional parks and forestry sites provide camping, some more remote than others.
 Shelter Point Regional Park, located south of Gillies Bay is a popular and scenic camping location with a boat launch.
 Shingle beach is a more remote campground in an equally picturesque location and a popular swimming spot.
 Bobs Lake and Anderson Bay are very remote camping locations far up logging roads with the latter requiring a 3-hour drive from the ferry terminal on long sections of 4x4 roads.

 Two provincial parks exist on the southern tip of the island: Anderson Bay Provincial Park and South Texada Island Provincial Park.
 Anderson Bay can be accessed on a long dirt track that crosses from the end of the gravel road at Bob's lake to the south point.
 4x4 is a must as this route has deteriorated over the years; driving the final 15 km takes an hour and a half.
 South Texada Park is only accessible by boat or a long bushwhack.

 Demographics and services

-The three main settlements are Gillies Bay, Blubber Bay and Van Anda all located on the north half of the island.
+The three main settlements are Gillies Bay, Blubber Bay and Van Anda, all located on the north half of the island.
 The major roads between the settlements also have numerous acreages and larger farms on them; many homes on the island are vacation properties and are only inhabited part of the year.
+The water at Gillies Bay is provided by the nearby Cranby Lake.
 A small settlement called Anderson Bay formerly existed on the south tip of the island, but the last resident moved in the 2000s and the area has been overgrown.
 This leaves the southern half of the island virtually deserted with only a single dirt track connecting it to the populated north half.
 According to the demographic report the permanent population is estimated to be around 1200 and is expected to shrink.

 Unlike all islands in the Strait of Georgia to the south and west, Texada Island is not part of the Islands Trust.

 The island has two stores, a library, a Credit Union, a gas station, an elementary school, a hotel, bed and breakfasts, a cemetery, two museums, two firehalls, two thrift stores, an R.C.M.P.
 Detachment, an Ambulance station, and two post offices.
 On top of the main stores and hotel, several farms on the island sell produce to tourists, and there is a yearly summer farmers' market.